arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/image-orientation/orientation-content.md

 ```

 Now all that is left is to change the image depending on the IMU readings.
-First declare the variables that will hold the values.
+First, declare the variables that will hold the values.
 Then to assign them the IMU reading values use `imu.readAcceleration(x, y, z);`.
-Next we use `if ()` statements to change the rotation variable depending on the readings we are getting.
-And at the end we render the image with the correct rotation.
+Next, we use `if ()` statements to change the rotation variable depending on the readings we are getting.
+And at the end, we render the image with the correct rotation.

 ```arduino